Inedo/inedo-docs/Various/ldap/troubleshooting.md

 - The web server adds the `LOGON_USER` variable, strips out the special client token, and sends the modified request to the application software (ProGet, BuildMaster, or Otter) for processing

 A lot of things can go wrong in this chain, and describing how to troubleshoot and set-up your network is well beyond the scope of this document and our support.
 But fortunately, since it’s not at all related to our products, there are a myriad of resources for helping debug this; just search *Integrated Windows Authentication not working*.

+### TIP: Add BackConnectionHostNames for same-server or self connections

+Integrated Windows Authentication often doesn't work when you're doing a same-server connection.
+For example: browsing to BuildMaster from a browser on your BuildMaster server, using a connector in ProGet to connect to itself, etc.

+Setting the `BackConnectionHostNames` registry value may help!

+1. In Registry Editor, locate and then click the following registry key: `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Lsa\MSV1_0`
+2. Right-click `MSV1_0`, point to New, and then click Multi-String Value.
+3. Type `BackConnectionHostNames`, and then press ENTER.
+4. Right-click `BackConnectionHostNames`, and then click Modify.
+5. In the Value data box, type the host names for the sites that are on the local computer (e.g. `proget.kramerica.local`), one per line, and then click OK.
+6. Restart machine

+### TIP: Setup a Second site in IIS

+Many clients will never support Integrated Windows Authentication, which means they will never be able to connect to your instance.
+To around this, you can create a second site in IIS that doesn't have Integrated Windows Authentication configured; this will require a different hostname and/or port.

+### TIP: Configure a Service Principal Name

+You may need to configure a [Service Principal Name](https://docs.microsoft.com/en-us/windows/win32/ad/service-principal-names); Windows is supposed to do this automatically for you when you set up a DNS name, but you may need to use the [`setspn` tool](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/cc731241(v%3Dws.11)).

+### TIP: Add your own Tip!

+Please click "edit this page" and share your own tip!